treinartz/APCS.ProcessingResources/chapters/IntroAndConditionalLogic.md

 ## Part 1 Introduction

 This unit is designed to be a student's first introduction to programming.
+This section includes 4 total activities, one unplugged activity, and 3 programming-based activities.

+In addition to these activities, there are three formative assessment activities.
+For these formative assessments, students will need to know the following:
+* Integer division
+* Modular arithmetic
+* Order of operations
+* Conditionals and nested conditionals
+* Variables assignment

 ## Part 2 Activities and Instruction